Char 2C: Orders

 General Philippe Pétain, the new High Commander of the French Army, asked Estienne to use his position to end the project.
 Estienne told Pétain that this was ill-advised while the public was questioning why these heavy tanks had not been produced.
-Besides, the allies (specifically the British and the US) would only consent to give France 700 of the new Mark VIII "Liberty" design if France had made at least a token effort to produce its own heavy tanks.
+Besides, the British and the US would only consent to give France 700 of the new jointly designed Mark VIII "Liberty" heavy tank if France had made at least a token effort to produce its own heavy tanks.
 Thus the French authorities had to delay the project while outwardly endorsing it.
 Estienne had already set this course by choosing the heaviest version, the "C", for production, requiring a completely new prototype, causing a considerable delay.
 Then Pétain demanded unreasonably high production numbers, thus delaying planning and initiating a political row.

-Pétain asked for 300 heavy tanks to be ready by March 1919, causing a quarrel to erupt between Clemenceau, who was both Prime-Minister and Minister of War, and Loucheur, the Minister of Armament, who felt it was impossible to provide the labour and steel required.
+Pétain asked for 300 heavy tanks to be ready by March 1919, for the Allied Plan 1919 strategy causing a quarrel to erupt between Clemenceau, who was both Prime Minister and Minister of War, and Loucheur, the Minister of Armament, who felt it was impossible to provide the labour and steel required.
 Meanwhile, Estienne and Pétain complicated the issue with further demands.
 Pétain asked for special pontoons, and Estienne demanded battering rams and electronic mine detectors to be fixed.
 When the war ended, not a single tank had been built.

-At first, the production order for the Char 2C was cancelled.
+At first, the production order for the char 2C was cancelled.
 Despite the end of hostilities, however, strong political pressure to adopt new heavy tank projects remained, as there was now a considerable surplus capacity in the heavy industry.
-To stop this, the Direction de l’Artillerie d’Assaut on instigation of Estienne decided in April 1919 to procure ten Char 2Cs after all, and use this as an argument to reject any other projects.
+To stop this, the Direction de l’Artillerie d’Assaut on instigation of Estienne decided in April 1919 to procure ten char 2Cs after all, and use this as an argument to reject any other projects.
 This was not completely successful; as late as 1920 it was proposed to the Section Technique des Appareils de Combat to build a 600-tonne tank with 250 mm armour.
-At FCM Jammy and Savatier finished the Char 2C prototype, the other nine tanks being built almost simultaneously; all ten were delivered in 1921 and modified by the factory until 1923.
-They would be the last French tanks to be produced for the home market till the Char D1 pre-series of 1931.
+At FCM, Jammy and Savatier finished the char 2C prototype, the other nine tanks being built almost simultaneously; all ten were delivered in 1921 and modified by the factory until 1923.
+They would be the last French tanks to be produced for the home market till the char D1 pre-series of 1931.

 Description

 The Char 2C was the only super-heavy tank ever to attain operational status – a super-heavy tank is not simply a tank that is very heavy but one that has been deliberately made much heavier than regular tanks of its period.
-The next operational tank to approach its weight would be the German Tiger II heavy tank of World War II.
+The next operational tank in weight would be the 70-tonne German Tiger II heavy tank of World War II, nearly 500 of which were produced.